Can I drive a van? Van driving licences explained

-This list is repeated on the reverse in a table, with start and end dates for each category, while the small graphics that are included next to each code are a graphic representation of each category.
+This list of codes is repeated on the reverse in a table, with start and end dates for each category, along with small graphics representing the vehicle that each category refers to.
 The current vehicle classifications were revised in November 2013, and cover the following classes:

 - AM - Moped